Frequently Asked Questions–

 - New York employers are facing a shortage of skilled workers for in-demand jobs in rapidly growing sectors such as tech and healthcare.

 - The COVID-19 crisis is further challenging the local economy and employment landscape, accelerating trends that require new workforce skills.

 - With the world of work changing rapidly and some jobs expected to be lost, business leaders have the opportunity to ensure their talent needs will be met by helping create a skilled pipeline of workers.

-- At the same time, member companies will be connecting New Yorkers with economic opportunity, by providing them with the skills that they need to pursue in-demand career pathways, and strengthening the economic fabric of the City.
+- At the same time, member companies are connecting New Yorkers with economic opportunity, by providing them with the skills that they need to pursue in-demand career pathways, and strengthening the economic fabric of the City.

 What is the anticipated impact of these collective efforts?
 How will the impact be measured?

 - Our ambitious goal is to collectively hire and apprentice 100,000 traditionally underserved New Yorkers.
-The Jobs Council will help coordinate among member companies so we can measure our collective success, share best practices and reach our goal of hiring 100,000 traditionally underserved New Yorkers – including 25,000 CUNY students – by 2030.
+The Jobs Council coordinates among member companies so we can measure our collective success, share best practices and reach our goal of hiring 100,000 traditionally underserved New Yorkers – including 25,000 CUNY students – by 2030.